spearwolf/legendary-mazes/README.md

 I took the idea for the _recursive backtracker_ algorithm from this fantastic book: [Mazes for Programmers](https://pragprog.com/titles/jbmaze/)
 &mdash; but implemented it relatively freely because it was so much fun :smiley:

+Feel free to adapt and extend the algorithm according to your needs - PR's are always welcome!

 ### Demo or Die

 Just look at this codepen: https://codepen.io/spearwolf/full/yLePxBw